giuseppe-muntoni/microc-lang/README.md

 - [x] **Code generation**: usage of the LLVM toolchain to compile a MicroC program to low level code (LLVM bitcode) and to perform some simple optimizations.

 **Extensions**:
+Here there are some extensions that I want to add to the language in its simplest version:
 - [ ] pre/post increment/decrement operators, i.e., `++` and `--`, and  abbreviation for assignment operators, i.e., `+=`, `-=`, `*=`, `/=` and `%=`;
+- [ ] add structures and unions as compound data type
 - [ ] pointers, arrays & multi-dimensional arrays as in C;
 - [x] floating point arithmetic and strings as in C, i.e. null-terminated arrays of characters;
 - [x] a new semantic analysis pass to detect deadcode;
 - [x] seperate compilation.

+The pdf microc-lang_report contains a simple formalization of the type system and the static analysis of the language.